Here’s a fun tidbit about the old phrase “nature and nurture” and why they’re connected:

 Then what did you do with that information?

 Well… we fall back into our old routines, programs, and ways of doing what we have always done.

 If we do NOT apply the lessons, it becomes a waste of our time, energy, and money.

-In order to let nature and nurture support our success, we need to make our learnings come to life.
+To let nature and nurture support our success, we must make our learnings come to life.

 Repetition Is the Mother of All Learning

 Our brain has a short attention span and needs repetition with emotional connection before something new becomes second nature to us.

 One of the key factors in the human brain’s ability to change via neuroplasticity is–neurons that fire together and wire together.